codeceptjs/CodeceptJS/docs/typescript.md

 title: TypeScript
 ---

-# Typescript
+# TypeScript

 CodeceptJS supports [type declaration](https://github.com/codecept-js/CodeceptJS/tree/master/typings) for [TypeScript](https://www.typescriptlang.org/).
 It means that you can write your tests in TS.
 Also, all of your custom steps can be written in TS

 # Why TypeScript?

 With the TypeScript writing CodeceptJS tests becomes much easier.
 If you configure TS properly in your project as well as your IDE, you will get the following features:
-- [Autocomplete (with InteleSence)](https://code.visualstudio.com/docs/editor/intellisense) - a tool that streamlines your work by suggesting when you typing what function or property which exists in a class, what arguments can be passed to that method, what it returns, etc.
+- [Autocomplete (with InteliSence)](https://code.visualstudio.com/docs/editor/intellisense) - a tool that streamlines your work by suggesting when you typing what function or property which exists in a class, what arguments can be passed to that method, what it returns, etc.
 Example:

 ![Auto Complete](/img/Auto_comlete.gif)